 Shimano only offers a replacement of the complete internals (including drive side cone and bearings), while Sturmey offers a replacement axle kit which includes planetary gears (costing around half as much as the Shimano complete internal replacement) but not the drive side cones or bearings.

 While being better sealed, the Sturmey-Archer hub is much more difficult to disassemble and reassemble though the internals themselves are relatively simple.
+Unlike the Shimano internal subassemblies, the small parts (springs, pawls, planet gears, planet pinions, etc.)tend to fall out of place easily.
+Putting everything back correctly can be a little time consuming.
 Removing the internals requires a special tool (or modifying a pair of channel-lock pliers as I've done).
 Reassembly may require some trial and error correctly aligning the drum brake arms relative to the axle flats based on the angle of the bikes dropouts.
 Because of the odd shape of one of the exterior nuts (round with two small notches opposite each other) and the cramped space trying to maneuver a tool between the exposed brake arms it can be frustratingly difficult to get proper bearing adjustment while also maintaining good brake arm position.

 The drum brake unit is part of the hub shell and separated from the rest of the internals by a circular plate that is spot-welded in three places, the rest of the gap has been filled with a bead of silicone sealant.
 It is best to use a thicker grease lubricant (no oil) on the internals so it doesn't seep through to the drum brake.
 Any lubricant in the Sturmey drum brake area will cause braking to deteriorate dramatically.
 The drive side bearings are covered by a labyrinth seal which does a very good job of keeping water out.
 The freewheel bearing retainer is more exposed and can be accessed by removing the cog and the bearing shield.
 I would remove this shield and add a layer of grease to the exposed retainer every few months in wet weather (similar to the Shimano hub).